 A good rule to operate by is to determine the best placement for living room storage before purchasing.
 The number of pieces and their sizes are also important.
 Entertainment consoles are excellent for storing electronic items; ottomans and pouffes can store unused items; and some couches and sectionals have under seat storage.

 Bonus spaces in small homes are often overlooked as unusable space or may not have been considered for storage ideas.
 Shelves can be added to bare walls that are not in walking path.
 In tiny homes with high roofs, a loft, bedroom or storage area can be created as a second level.

 New rooms can also be created from unused spaces.
 One good example is the space under stairs and stair wells.
 These spaces can be used for closets with cupboards or office spaces with a desk and chair.
 Attics and basements can be converted into new rooms like bedrooms, guest rooms and home offices.

 One of the best tips to maximize space in a small house, is that you must keep the space organised.
 The main zones in the home are used for sleeping, cooking and eating and relaxing and organisation is required to keep them tidy.
 When maximizing space in small rooms, home owners should focus on all areas of the home – bedrooms, kitchens, bathrooms, living and dining rooms and overlooked spaces.

-Follow Chattel Houses on Instagram, and get a first hand view of our curated gallery of chattel houses in the Caribbean.
+Follow Chattel Houses on Instagram, and get a first hand view of our curated gallery of chattel houses and authentic Caribbean architecture.